awabom/3dprint/SV08/README.md

 	M400

 #### Timelapse G-Code

 	TIMELAPSE_TAKE_FRAME

-(This line was removed from the 'Layer change G-Code' as in the stock profile.
+(Also, remove this command from the stock 'Layer change G-code' section.)

 #### Change Filament G-Code